 Not only is Manhattan a city with many college students, but it also retains many recent graduates who are looking to start new careers, shaping the character of the city into a place that is geared toward, and considered attractive to, many single, educated people.
 Many singles consider Manhattan a good place to live without being in a really big city, with opportunities for friendships and fun with others like themselves.

 Manhattan is a very ethnically-diverse city.
 The people who call Manhattan home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Manhattan residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Manhattan include German, Irish, English, Italian, and Swedish.
+Important ancestries of people in Manhattan include German, Irish, English, Italian, and European.

 The most common language spoken in Manhattan is English.
 Other important languages spoken here include Spanish and Chinese.